libp2p/specs/relay/DCUtR.md

      obtained from the `Connect` message.
    - Upon expiry of the timer, `B` starts a direct dial to `A` using the addresses obtained from the `Connect` message.
-6. If the connection is successful, then it is prioritized over the relay connection, which can now be closed, possibly after a grace period.

 The purpose of the `Sync` message and `B`'s timer is to allow the two peers to synchronize so that they perform a simultaneous open that allows hole punching to succeed.

+If the direct connection is successful, then the peers should migrate to it by prioritizing over the existing relay connection.
+All new streams should be opened in the direct connection, while the relay connection should be closed after a grace period.
+Existing indefinite duration streams will have to be recreated in the new connection once the relay connection is closed.
+This can be accomplised by observing network notifications: the new direct connection will emit a new `Connected` notification, while closing the relay connection will sever existing streams and emit `Disconnected` notification.

 ### Protobuf